shaybrow/about-me/README.md

  -I would have liked to have had more time to spend styling CSS.
 Lots of potential for improvement there!

  -Great practice for keeping things simple when they involve many moving parts.

+ ### Collaborators

+ -Seamus drove this crazy code on 12.3 thanks for the nav Stephen!